-The trailer cargo load should be distributed so that the tongue load is 9 to 11% of the total trailer weight, not exceeding 68 kg (150 lb.).
+• The trailer cargo load should be distributed so that the tongue load is 15% for weight distributing hitch (\1) or 9 to 11% for weight carrying hitch (\2) of the total trailer weight, not exceeding the maximum load of the following.

+Weight distributing hitch

+Standard cab models for U.S.A.

+5VZ-FE engine